-- "(i) use by persons with developmental disabilities of the same community resources that are used by and available to other citizens, and - "(ii) participation by persons with developmental disabilities in the same community activities in which nondisabled citizens participate, together with regular contact with nondisabled citizens, and - "(B) the residence by persons with developmental disabilities in homes or in home-like settings which are in proximity to community resources, together with regular contact with nondisabled citizens in their communities. - (9) The term 'priority area activities' includes, with respect to Federal priority areas or a State priority area- - "(A) activities to increase the capacities and resources of public and private nonprofit entities and others to develop a system for providing specialized services or special adaptations of generic services or other assistance which responds to the needs and capabilities of persons with developmental disabilities and their families and to enhance coordination among entities; - (B) the- - "(i) conduct of studies and analyses; - "(ii) gathering of information; - "(iii) development of model policies, and procedures; and - "(iv) presentation of information, models, findings, conclusions, and recommendations to policymakers, in order to enhance opportunities for persons with developmental disabilities, including the enhancement of a system for providing or making available specialized services or special adaptations of generic services for persons with developmental disabilities and the families of such persons; - (C) the demonstration of new ways to enhance the independence, productivity, and integration into the community of persons with developmental disabilities, such as model demonstrations which, if successful, will be made generally applicable through sources of funding other than funding under this title, including new ways to enhance specialized services or special adaptations of generic services for persons with developmental disabilities and the families of such persons;
+- (i) use by persons with developmental disabilities of the same community resources that are used by and available to other citizens, - (ii) participation by persons with developmental disabilities in the same community activities and integrated employment in which citizens without disabilities participate, - (iii) use of the same community resources by persons with developmental disabilities living, learning, working, and enjoying life in regular contact with citizens without disabilities, and - (iv) development of friendships and relationships with persons without disabilities, together with regular contact with citizens without disabilities.

+- (B) the residence by persons with developmental disabilities in homes which are in proximity to community resources, together with regular contact with citizens without disabilities in their communities. - (9) The term "priority area activities" includes, with respect to Federal priority areas or a State priority area. - (A) activities to increase the capacities and resources of public and private nonprofit entities and others to develop a system for providing special adaptation of generic services or specialized services or other assistance which responds to the needs and capabilities of persons with developmental disabilities and their families and to enhance coordination among entities; - (B) the- - (i) conduct of studies and analyses; - (ii) gathering of information; - (iii) development of model policies, and procedures; and - (iv) presentation of information, approaches, strategies, findings, conclusions, and recommendations to Federal, State and local policymakers, in order to enhance opportunities for persons with developmental disabilities, including the enhancement of a system for providing or making available special adaptation of generic services or specialized services for persons with developmental disabilities and the families of such persons; - (C) the demonstration of new ways to enhance the independence, productivity, and integration into the community of persons with developmental disabilities, such as model demonstrations which, if successful, will be made generally applicable through sources of funding other than funding under this title, including new ways to enhance special adaptation of generic services or specialized services for persons with developmental disabilities and the families of such persons; - (D) outreach activities for persons with developmental disabilities to enable such persons to obtain assistance in Federal priority areas or a State priority area, including access to special adaptation of generic services or specialized services for persons with developmental disabilities and the families of such persons; - (E) the training of persons with developmental disabilities, family members of such persons, and personnel, including professionals, paraprofessionals, students, and volunteers, to obtain access to, or to provide, services and other assistance in the area, including special adaptation of generic services or specialized services for persons with developmental disabilities and the families of such persons; and activities.